 According to the global Economic Forum, hardly a tenth of all plastic packaging produced globally is recycled.
 However, behind this unflattering statistic is hidden the great disparity between each country’s recycling methods.
 For example Norway is one of the best countries in the world at recycling and comes close to perfection when recycling plastic bottles!

 On the 26 January the Global Economic Forum published a video praising the Norway’s fantastic plastic recycling efforts.
 This country has managed to recycle 97% of all plastic bottles used in the country.
 This impressive statistic was revealed in The Guardian last summer.

 Scientists are also looking for solutions to the world’s plastic crisis.
-In 2018 American chemists created a plastic that was able to be continuously recycling and a British company have developed Nuatan which is a bioplastic that can be eaten by fish without any problems.
+In 2018 American chemists created a plastic that was able to be continuously recycled.
+The design industry are also looking at environmental plastic solutions.
+The transdisciplinary collaboration between the team of prof. Alexy and crafting plastics studio have developed an innovative bio-plastic called Nuatan.
+This biodegradable plastic can be used for functional and high-class design concepts and is manufactured from 100% renewable resources.
 In 2016, a promising study looked at Ideonella sakaiensis, a bacterium that is able to break down polyethylene terephthalate (PET), used extensively in the production of plastic bottles.